1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Recent significant representations include:

 Mr. Delery maintains an active pro bono practice, focused recently on LGBTQ rights and immigration issues.
 Among other matters, he has represented The Trevor Project, the nation’s largest LGBTQ youth crisis intervention and suicide prevention organization, in filing a series of briefs opposing government actions targeting transgender individuals.
 He also filed an amicus brief on behalf of 25 leading corporations and business organizations opposing the addition of a citizenship question to the 2020 Census and emphasizing the importance of accurate census data for businesses.
+Mr. Delery also filed an amicus brief in the Supreme Court on behalf of children’s health organizations supporting the Affordable Care Act in the latest case challenging that law, California v.
+Texas.

 As the Acting Associate Attorney General of the United States from 2014-2016, Mr. Delery oversaw the civil and criminal work of five of DOJ’s litigating divisions — Antitrust, Civil, Civil Rights, Environment and Natural Resources, and Tax — as well as components supporting state and local law enforcement, among others.
 As a member of DOJ’s senior management team, he assisted the Attorney General and Deputy Attorney General in formulating and implementing DOJ policies.
 He routinely advised on the most significant legal questions facing the United States, including questions concerning the scope of authority of the federal government.
 As the Acting Associate Attorney General, Mr. Delery was the most senior openly gay official in the Department’s history.